 Where to Grow Kale

-The most common pest when you're growing kale is the cabbage worm.
-These small green worms are the larvae of the Cabbage White butterfly and will eat holes in the leaves of your kale, sometimes at an alarming rate.
-To control cabbage worms, pick them off by hand and squish them, or use Bt if you have a large infestation.
-It's also a great idea to keep your kale covered with a floating row cover to eliminate the problem completely.
+The most common pest that affects kale is the cabbage worm.
+These small green worms are the larvae of the cabbage white butterfly and will eat holes in the leaves of your kale, sometimes at an alarming rate.
+To control cabbage worms, pick them off by hand and squish them, or use an organic pesticide if you have a large infestation.
+Floating row covers over your kale also can help prevent infestations.

-The other problem with kale is that the leaves toughen the older they get.
-Try to harvest young leaves that are smaller than 12 inches.
+Another common problem with kale is the leaves toughen as they age.
+Try to harvest young leaves that are smaller than a foot long.
 The best way to ensure plenty of tender kale leaves is to harvest regularly; the plant will keep producing new leaves from its center.

 Here are some popular kale varieties:

 - 'Red Russian' has a grayish-green tint to the leaves, with light purplish stalks and veins.
-This delicious variety is very good sauteed or steamed, but even better when harvested small and added raw to green salads.
+This delicious variety is good sautéed or steamed—as well as when harvested small and added raw to green salads.

 - 'Lacinato' is also known as "dinosaur kale" because of its dark green, bumpy texture.
-It is extremely hardy— I have overwintered this in my garden with zero protection several times.
-The leaves can be very tough if they're too large, so this is a good one to harvest regularly for small, tender leaves.
+It is extremely hardy.
+The leaves can be tough if they're too large, so this is a good variety to harvest regularly for small, tender leaves.

 - 'Winterbor' is a curly kale variety with deep green, ruffled leaves.
-Very, very hardy.
+It's known for its hardiness.